gimasi/GIoTTY/README.md

 GIoTTY can be seen as an IoT HAL (Hardware Abstraction Layer) that connects different technologies converting everything to JSON messages that can be handled easily removing the effort of the underlining protocols and RF technologies.<br/>
 GIoTTY is a set of technologies which can be leveraged through an <b>API</b> [link to come] or via the GIoTTY Cloud Application [link to come].

-The core of GioTTY is based on an message queue which is interleaved by scripts that are executed as node data passes through, enriching its payload with additional information.<br/>
+The core of GioTTY is based on an message queue which is interleaved by scripts that are executed as node data passes through, enriching the message payload with additional information.<br/>

 The message queue steps are:<br/>

         [need picture to describe this]
-        Uplinks => Decoder => Alerts => Application Scripts => Endpoints
+        Node => Logging => Decoder => Alerts => Application Scripts => Endpoints

 This message queue runs from the node to the final 'Endpoint'.<br/>

-There is a special internal 'Endpoint':
-        DashBoards

-Which is the GIoTTY fully customized HTML5 Dashboard system, allowing to build  'fully featured' Dashboards for your IoT data.<br/>

-As introduced above there is also a queue that runs the 'other' way, from the Application Server to the nodes.
+There is also a queue that runs the 'other' way, from the an 'Endpoint' to a node/s.
 This is used to actuate actuators on the field.

       [need picture to describe this]
-      Downlinks => Output
+      Endpoints => Downlinks => Node

 <br/>
-The power of the whole architecture that all scripts are user defined so a complete vertical IoT application can be delivered just by simply supplying the correct scripts in the pipeline, via its API or the Cloud Application.
+The power of GIoTTY comes from the user definable scripting architecture.
+A complete vertical IoT application can be delivered just by simply supplying the correct scripts in the pipeline, either via its API or the Cloud Application.

+# Scripting and Core Pipeline

+Scripts are categorized based on their execution position on the pipeline.
+Based on the 'category' or position on the pipeline the scripting engine will provide different INPUT and OUTPUT objects to the script<br/>

+Here is a diagram of the core message queue/pipeline, showing where the different type of user scripts are executed.<br/>

+				[need picture to describe this]
+				Logging => ( user Decoder SCRIPT ) => Decoded Data => (user Alerts SCRIPT ) => Alerts => (user Appliation SCRIPT) => Application Scripts => ( Core Routing SCRIPT ) => Endpoints

+The node data enters the pipeline and is logged, then a Decoder script is executed which transforms the raw payload data in schema variables - every node has a predefined schema, which defines the properties it measures.<br/>

+The alert script is where the user will put application alerting logic and where alerting endpoints can be set<br/>.
+The final 'Application Script' is executed to handle complex logic, storing to timeseries, actuacte other nodes and  define 'Endpoint' logic</br>
+In other IoT platforms scripting is available but it is usually condensed in just one script per node, we have designed this fragmented setup to achieve a better code optimization and reuse.
+Smaller scripts that are finalized to just one task.
+For example you could have 1000's of temperature nodes that share the same 'Temperature Decoder' script, but need different Alerting scripts.
+Or you can have alerting scripts that check if water temperature is reaching boiling value, and this script will work anywhere a 'boiling water' alarm is needed.

+There is also the 'reverse' pipeline has only one script 'slot':

+				Enpoints => Downlinks => ( user Encoder Script ) => Nodes

+The Enconder script convert the schema variables to the raw payload data that the node is expecting to receive.

 ## MVC in IoT or DASE